openaps/docs/README.md

 This is a set of development tools to support a self-driven DIY implementation.
 Any person choosing to use these tools is solely responsible for testing and implementing these tools independently or together as a system.

-**The [DIY part of OpenAPS is important](http://bit.ly/1NBbZtO).** While formal training or experience as an engineer or a developer is not required, a growth mindset is required to learn to work with the Òbuilding blocksÓ that will help you develop your OpenAPS instance.
+**The [DIY part of OpenAPS is important](http://bit.ly/1NBbZtO).** While formal training or experience as an engineer or a developer is not required, a growth mindset is required to learn to work with the "building blocks" that will help you develop your OpenAPS instance.
 Remember as you consider this project that this is not a "set and forget" system; `openaps` requires diligent and consistent testing and monitoring to ensure each piece of the system is monitoring, predicting, and controlling as desired.
 The performance and quality of your system lies solely with you.

 **This community of contributors believes in "paying it forward," and individuals who are implementing these tools are asked to contribute by asking questions, helping improve documentation, and contributing in other ways.**

 # Building an OpenAPS Implementation

-* Before deciding to close the loop, you will first [learn how to use the openaps tools](docs/Log-clean-analyze-with-openaps-tools/using.md) before building a system based on the OpenAPS reference design (which has related tools named under Òoref0Ó, which stands for ÒOpenAPS Reference Design 0Ó).
+* Before deciding to close the loop, you will first [learn how to use the openaps tools](docs/Log-clean-analyze-with-openaps-tools/using.md) before building a system based on the OpenAPS reference design (which has related tools named under "oref0", which stands for "OpenAPS Reference Design 0").

 * [Again, make sure you understand why the DIY approach](http://bit.ly/1NBbZtO) for creating new tools and using the OpenAPS system development phases is a critical part of building a system.